Home

 Elevation

-When you elevate your injured body part above the level of your heart, you slow down the blood flow which in turn will help the bleeding to stop.
+When you elevate your injured body part above the level of your heart, you slow down the blood flow, which will help stop the bleeding.

-It can also help to reduce any swelling as gravity will help to remove the excess fluid from the area.
+It can also help reduce swelling, as gravity will help remove excess fluid from the area.

-Just be careful that you don’t put strain on your injury while elevating your limb – it should be in a comfortable position and not cause an increase in your discomfort.
+Just be careful not to strain your injury while elevating your limb – it should be in a comfortable position and not cause an increase in your discomfort.

 Download icon